NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

 ## The Calculations

 ### Heat
 The existing oil boiler can produce about 125,000 BTU/h of heat.
 This was my rough ballpark number.
 However, this current system runs intermittently.
 So it would run for about 15 minutes, stop for 30, and repeat.
-While this works fine, the temperature swings 5-8 degrees between heating cycles.
+While this works fine, the temperature swings 5-8 degree (F) between heating cycles.

 There exists a direct conversion of Watts to BTUs: